How To Plant Japanese Maple Trees?

 If you planted a Japanese maple when it was already leafy and the sun was shining too hard, shade it.
 You can do this by using a garden umbrella.
 This will reduce the effect of the sun and increase the chance of rooting.

 The shade over the maple should remain for at least a few weeks.
-If spring and summer are very hot then leave the shade until fall.
+If spring and summer are very hot, leave the shade until fall.

 Be sure to mulch the root zone immediately after planting.
 This will reduce water loss from the soil and prevent the roots from overheating in hot weather.

 The best mulch is pine bark, wood chips, pine straw, or compost.
 The layer of mulch should be about 3 inches.
-Avoid pouring mulch on the maple trunk, that is, volcanic mulching.
+Avoid pouring mulch on the maple trunk, which is volcanic mulching.

 Avoid volcano mulching.

 For the first two years after planting, constantly monitor soil moisture using a finger test.
-As soon as the soil is 2 inches dry, water the maple immediately.
-After this time, it will take root and watering can be stopped.
+When the soil is 2 inches dry, water the maple immediately.
+After this time, it will take root, and watering can be stopped.

 Avoid fertilizing the Japanese Maple at the time of planting.
-In the vast majority of cases, maples bought in a nursery have a whole year’s supply of fertilizer.
+In most cases, maples bought in a nursery have a whole year’s fertilizer supply.

 Adding more fertilizer is not doing the tree any good.
-Do not start fertilizing until the next year.
+Do not start fertilizing until the following year.

 Also, never prune the tree in the first year after planting.
-Any pruning is additional stress and the tree is already suffering from transplant shock.
+Any pruning is additional stress, and the tree already suffers from transplant shock.
 So don’t make it worse.